fegkay15/sweet-stats/README.md

 Discord Bot for a single server to display a dynamic leaderboard of each member

 ### How to use
+Commands:
+!setup to setup bot
+!add to add players to leaderboard
+!remove to remove players from leaderboard
-!stat or !stats in any channel to start the leaderboard process
+!stat or stats to update the leaderboard

 ### How to deploy to Heroku
 1. Edit config.json to include the 3 different api keys you need to make this bot work.